-Offers support and guidance for practices to access the Trainee Nursing Associate apprenticeship course, develop a Nursing Associate and access funding.
+Offers support and guidance for practices to access the Student Nursing Associate apprenticeship (previously known as Trainee Nursing Associate/ TNA), develop a Nursing Associate and access funding.

 When is it available?